PSLmodels/PCI-China/README.md

 where `title` and `body` are the Chinese texts of the title and body of each article.

 The processed data of the *People's Daily*, which are not provided in this repository, should be placed in the sub-folder `PCI-China/data/Output/database.db`.
 The file is in SQLite format.
-The schema of the database is shown as the table below
+The schema of the database is shown as the table below:

 ```{python}
 import sqlite3